Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 • Read the article on vaccinations for China and make an appointment with your doctor if necessary

-• Sign up for China travel insurance which is super-important in China where medical costs can be very high.
+• Sign up for China travel insurance which is super-important in China where medical costs can be high.

 And don’t forget your VPN!

-See your China VPN options here.
+See your China VPN options here or get the one that I recommend most:

 Final packing tips for China